MaelAbgrall/HardwareforAI/README.md

 - ...

 ## Youtubers to follow & useful links
-**[PcPartPicker:](https://pcpartpicker.com/list/)** This is the most up to date database of hardware components, you can plan here a build an estimate your budget
+**[PcPartPicker:](https://pcpartpicker.com/list/)** This is the most up to date database of hardware components, you can plan here a build an estimate your budget.
+Another good point is that if you are doing something wrong, the website will warn you.

 **[Gamers Nexus:](https://www.youtube.com/user/GamersNexus)** This channel is serious about harware, the team here is doing a great job for reviewing thermals of components and really technical reviews, PCB explanation, tech news, etc.